hitoshi-watase/sercrod/docs/reference/directives/switch.md

 #### Parent access

-`*switch` runs within the normal Nablla scope chain:
+`*switch` runs within the normal Sercrod scope chain:

-- `$root` continues to refer to the root data of the Nablla world.
+- `$root` continues to refer to the root data of the Sercrod world.
-- `$parent` continues to refer to the nearest ancestor Nablla host’s data.
+- `$parent` continues to refer to the nearest ancestor Sercrod host’s data.
 - `$switch` is just an additional helper, not a replacement for existing parent or root access.

 Inside case/default branches: